David James (footballer, born 1970): ÍBV Vestmannaeyjar

 On 2 April 2013, James signed a contract with Icelandic club ÍBV until the end of the 2013 season in a joint player/coach capacity.
 He linked up with former Portsmouth teammate Hermann Hreiðarsson, the manager of ÍBV.
 The ÍBV chairman stated that James was not being paid high wages, and that he was primarily playing out of kindness and to gain coaching experience.
 His arrival at ÍBV saw much higher attendances than in previous years. ÍBV ended the season in sixth position, and James announced his retirement from playing.

 Kerala Blasters and retirement

-He was signed by Kerala Blasters FC, owned by Sachin Tendulkar, for the 2014 Indian Super League season as a player-manager.
+He was signed by Kerala Blasters FC, owned by Sachin Tendulkar, for the 2014 Indian Super League as a player-manager.
 He said "I hope my involvement with ISL will be the start of something great."
 The team's first fixture on 13 October, in which James played, resulted in a 1–0 defeat at NorthEast United.
 His team eventually became the runners up in the inaugural ISL tournament by losing to Atletico de Kolkata 1–0 in the finals.
 James retired at the end of the season.